 We will have technicians ready to assist you with any technical difficulties you may have accessing the virtual meeting.
-If you encounter any difficulties accessing the virtual meeting during check-in or during the meeting, please call the technical support number that will be posted on the virtual shareholder meeting login page www.virtualshareholdermeeting.com/MDXG2020.
+If you encounter any difficulties accessing the virtual meeting during check-in or during the meeting, please call the technical support number that will be listed in the reminder email you will receive the day before the meeting.